western NY Dressage Association

 ELIGIBILITY FOR ALL AWARDS

 - The owner(s) & rider of the horse must be a WNYDA member in good standing at the times scores are earned.
-A WNYDA member who leases a horse is considered to be the owner.
+A WNYDA member who leases a horse is considered to be the owner of that horse for award purposes.

-- The owner or rider must work eight hours for a WNYDA show, program or committee during the competition year.
-The Required Volunteer Hours Form must be signed by the Show/Program Manager, Committee Chair or Board President and mailed (postmarked) or emailed to the Scorekeeper by January 15, 2025.
+- The owner or rider must work eight (8) hours for a WNYDA show, program or serve on a committee during the competition year.
+The Required Volunteer Hours Form must be submitted by December 1, 2025, to be eligible to win any award.

 SCOREKEEPING AND SCORE REQUIREMENTS

-- Scores for rider Achievement must still be sent to the scorekeeper by November 1st.
+- Scores for Rider Achievement must still be sent to the scorekeeper by December 1st using the form provided in the Rider Achievement section of the award criteria.

 - Classes restricted in any way, i.e. Breed, Novice, Opportunity, etc. do NOT count unless otherwise noted.
-Scores from Amateur Classes DO count toward WNYDA awards, except where noted otherwise.
+Scores from Amateur Classes do count toward WNYDA awards, except as noted otherwise.
 Scores from Opportunity Classes in USEF/USDF recognized shows count ONLY for WNYDA Opportunity Rider of the Year, but no other awards.

 COMPUTATION OF SCORES